LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models: Designing LibMoE

-Beyond model scaling, rigorous evaluation plays a crucial role in identifying SMoE algorithms that translate to real-world impact.
-Traditional machine learning studies typically follow the training–validation–testing paradigm, where separate models are trained and evaluated on individual benchmarks.
-Many existing SMoE works~\citep{chi2022representation,do2023hyperrouter} adopt this framework, training a dedicated model per benchmark.
-In contrast, large language models (LLMs) have introduced a paradigm shift, wherein a single model trained on massive corpora can generalize across benchmarks without explicit fine-tuning a setting commonly referred to as zero-shot evaluation.
+In contrast, large language models (LLMs) have introduced a paradigm shift, wherein a single model trained on massive corpora can generalize across benchmarks without explicit fine-tuning, a setting commonly referred to as zero-shot evaluation.
 To align SMoE development with this emerging paradigm and real-world deployment scenarios, LibMoE is designed to support zero-shot evaluation across both language and vision-language domains.

 Specifically, for vision-language modeling, we extend the LMMS-Eval framework~\citep{zhang2024lmmsevalrealitycheckevaluation} to evaluate the final checkpoints of various SMoE algorithms.
-We carefully select 11 widely used benchmarks from LMMS-Eval and report their performance, while also providing a LibMoE model loader to enable future researchers to explore nearly 100 supported benchmarks with minimal effort.
-In the language modeling setting, we incorporate nine widely recognized zero-shot benchmarks, including HellaSwag\citep{zellers2019hellaswag} and ARC-Challenge\citep{clark2018think}, which serve as canonical examples of standard evaluation datasets.
-These benchmarks are frequently used in the assessment of state-of-the-art models such as GPT-4\citep{openai2023gpt4} and DeepSeek-V3\citep{liu2024deepseekv3}, making them highly representative of real-world evaluation practices.
+We carefully select 12 widely used benchmarks from LMMS-Eval and report their performance, while also providing a LibMoE model loader to enable future researchers to explore nearly 100 supported benchmarks with minimal effort.

+In the language modeling setting, we incorporate nine widely recognized zero-shot benchmarks, including HellaSwag~\citep{zellers2019hellaswag} and ARC-Challenge~\citep{clark2018think}, which serve as canonical examples of standard evaluation datasets.
+These benchmarks are frequently used in the assessment of state-of-the-art models such as GPT-4~\citep{openai2023gpt4} and DeepSeek-V3~\citep{liu2024deepseekv3}, making them highly representative of real-world evaluation practices.
 By adopting these standardized tasks, our evaluation aligns closely with established protocols in the LLM community.

 Overall, LibMoE is designed to facilitate comprehensive, zero-shot evaluation of SMoE algorithms under realistic conditions, bridging the gap between research experimentation and deployment-oriented assessment.